Where to buy a PS5 in the UK and US today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock – live: Currys, BT and Scan restocks continue, could Smyths drop next?
+PS5 stock – live: Smyths Toys sells out, but BT and Currys restocks continue

 Here’s the latest PlayStation restock news from Smyths, John Lewis , Amazon and more